santosomar/RAG-for-cybersecurity/README.md

 ## Course Overview

-This course is an exploration of using RAG, Langchain, and LLMs; and their practical applications in both offensive and defensive security operations.
+This course is an exploration of using RAG, Langchain, LangGraph, and LLMs; and their practical applications in both offensive and defensive security operations.

 This is a basic-to-intermediate-level course designed for security professionals who are looking to enhance their knowledge and skills in AI technologies for cybersecurity.
 Participants should have a basic understanding of cybersecurity concepts and some experience with AI and machine learning.

-**Note**: This will continue to be a living course with updates and new content added regularly.
+**Note**: This will continue to be a **living course** with updates and new content added regularly.

 ## Contact Information